stanimirovv/tsoogle/README.md

 # Tsoogle - like google, but for your typescript project

-A fast and configurable way to explore your typescript project.
+Find functions or methods by approximate signature - return type, argument types or both.
-Find functions or methods by approximate signature - focus on return type, argument types or both.
+Supports optional arguments, rest arguments and partial type checking.

 Use tsoogle to:
 * find the function you need